efigence/redmine_overwriting_roles/README.md

 ## Usage

 Members who have new permission (:manage_roles) assigned to their role are allowed to overwrite role permissions within the scope of a specific project.
-Admin can chose which permissions should be editable and set them in plugin configuration.
+Admin can choose which permissions should be editable and set them in plugin configuration.

 ## License